Building Roads to Inclusivity and Diversity in Graduate Education

 A primary aim of BRIDGE is to support students from groups that are traditionally underrepresented in clinical science graduate programs.
 One initiative toward this aim is the annual BRIDGE Visit Day which was recently expanded to include all of UD's Psychological and Brain Sciences Ph.D. programs (behavioral neuroscience, clinical science, cognitive, and social).
 Other initiatives include outreach and professional development seminars that aim to help prepare under-represented students for gaining admittance into clinical science graduate programs.

-A second aim of BRIDGE is to build connections between clinical science programs for the purpose of promoting inclusion and diversity in the field.
+A second aim of BRIDGE is to build connections between graduate programs for the purpose of promoting inclusion and diversity in the field.
 Through this professional network, we share resources and strategies, encourage feedback, and discuss progress and challenges.